 Before an instructor can place an item on reserve, a REQUEST FOR RESERVE MATERIALS form must be filled out by the instructor.
 These forms can be obtained here.
 Material is placed on reserve in alphabetical order according to course department and course number.

 NOTE: The Library does not provide notebooks for professors’ photocopied materials.
 They must provide their own.

 Regulations for Course Reserve Materials

-Reserve materials are housed in the Circulation Department for the sole purpose of having material available for students as required by certain instructors.
-There are several types of materials kept on Reserve: library books, personal copies, Xeroxed materials and journals (personal copies only).
+Reserve materials are housed behind the Information desk for the sole purpose of having material available for students as required by certain instructors.
+There are several types of materials kept on Reserve: library books, personal copies, photocopied materials and journals (personal copies only).
 The following policies regarding reserve materials are currently adhered to:

 - A time restriction of 2 hours is placed on reserve material.

 - Reserve materials DO NOT leave the library nor do they circulate overnight.

 - When materials are not returned within 2 hours, a fine of $0.50 per hour is assessed to the patron.

 - Students must present a validated ID card for the current semester.